akpetty/crevasse_oib/README.md

 The procedure follows the analysis used to detect the morphology of sea ice features (e.g. pressure ridges) across the Arctic using OIB data (Petty et al., 2016) but applied to crevasses over specific glaciers in Greenland.
 Some important differences that need to be noted:

-1. For sea ice we assume a relative flat reference surface (sea level) over the 500 m - 1000 m segments we analyze, whereas for these glaciers the underlying reference surface can cary considerably.
+1. For sea ice we assume a relative flat reference surface (sea level) over the 500 m - 1000 m segments we analyze, whereas for these glaciers the underlying reference surface can vary considerably.
 We thus experiment with fitting planes to the elevations (e.g. a quadratic plane) and assess heigh anomalies relative to this surface.

 2. Crevasse depths can be a lot bigger than pressure ridge heights!